wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 return value in dat.
 If dat is none then a warning is displayed and none is returned, otherwise it asserts that dat is an instance of Codec, and then loops through the pll list starting at index 1, it calls a nr_missing function on the dat variable and if it returns 0, it exists the loop, otherwise it calls decode_flux on dat with the track and the current pll item as parameters

+In this example fmt_cls will be none so the track will just be returned

 ## greaseweazle/image/scp.py